brentp/peddy/README.md

 Given a pedigree file and a VCF file:

  + find likely sample mixups (or PED errors)
-   - gender mixups on X-Chrom
+   - sex mixups on X-Chrom
    - family mixups by inferring relatedness with VCF

  + mendelian errors